 - Oversees the revision and enforcement of all IFC risk management and social policies.

-- Develops programs to educate fraternity members about challenges facing the Greek community.
+- Develops programs to educate fraternity members about challenges facing the fraternity and sorority community.

 - Develops programs aimed at building scholarship, leadership, service and brotherhood among individual fraternity members.